countincognito/countincognito.github.io/_pages/cv.md

 ---
 ## Professional Experience

-* Software architect, technical lead and developer for 10+ years in areas including: academia, investment management, energy industry, retail, transport, healthcare, mobile, and charity
+* Software architect, technical lead, and developer for 10+ years
+* Experience in many areas including: academia, investment management, energy industry, retail, transport, healthcare, mobile, and charity
-* DotNet (and DotNet Core) and Azure specialist with a passion for robust full-stack system design and Agile product development
+* DotNet, DotNet Core, and Azure specialist with a passion for robust full-stack system design and Agile product development
+* Advocate of SOA, microservices, containers, TDD/BDD, k8s, Service Fabric, infrastructure-as-code, SOLID, DRY, and DAD
+* For some examples of my coding style, please see my [GitHub account](https://github.com/countincognito)

 >...a great architect, veteran of the [IDesign] Method and mentor to many.
 >